 I talk about this for May, but June is another good month to take in the displays of flowering shrubs and other delights that grace Vienna’s parks and gardens (and roadsides).

 Can I particularly recommend the Volksgarten park in the city centre, to one side of the Hofburg complex?
-This is like walking into a living French impressionist painting…full of points of different colours thanks to the hundreds of rose varieties within.
+Imagine walking into a living French impressionist painting…full of points of different colours thanks to the hundreds of rose varieties within.

-By now, many of the cafés, famous coffeehouses, bars and similar establishments have put out their chairs, tables and sunshades so you can enjoy coffee and cake (or beer and Schnitzel) in the June sun.
+By June, many of the cafés, famous coffee houses, bars and similar establishments have put out their chairs, tables and sunshades so you can enjoy coffee and cake (or beer and Schnitzel) in the June sun.

 - Take the D tram out to Nussdorf or the 38 tram to Grinzing (both leave from, for example, Schottentor station in the centre).
-Then walk up to the Heuriger (wine taverns) in the leafy suburbs, with their in-house wines and buffets bursting with local fare.
+Then walk up to the Heuriger (wine taverns) in the leafy suburbs and rolling hills, with their in-house wines and buffets bursting with local fare